guillermo-moran/JailbreakQA-Mobile-App/README.md

 ##Compile Instructions
 Link it with MobileCoreServices, SystemConfiguration, and CFNetwork frameworks; also link with libz.dylib.
-Add the ASIHTTPRequest folder into the project, and then add all implementation (.m) files to the compile sources build phase with the compiler flag <b> "-fno-objc-arc" </b>
+Add the Reachability folder into the project, and then add its implementation (.m) file to the compile sources build phase with the compiler flag <b> "-fno-objc-arc"</b> (all this is to be done only if it isn't done already :P)
 Do all of this, and you <i>should</i> be able to compile just fine.
-(Just ignore the incomplete implementation warning for ASIHTTPRequest).

 ##To-Do List